Christian Greco-Taylor

 Christian Dean Greco-Taylor (born February 20, 2005) is a Canadian professional soccer player who plays for Canadian Premier League club Pacific FC.

 Early life

 Greco-Taylor began playing youth soccer with Calgary Foothills FC in 2016, before joining the Vancouver Whitecaps Academy in August 2019.

 Club career

 In 2023, Greco-Taylor played with Whitecaps FC 2 in MLS Next Pro, recording two assists in 21 appearances.

 In March 2024, Greco-Taylor signed with Pacific FC of the Canadian Premier League.
+With Pacific, he transitioned to playing fullback, after previously being a midfielder.
 He made his debut for his new club on May 17, entering the match as an early injury substitute for Aly Ndom against Atlético Ottawa.
 In January 2025, he went on a training stint with Bundesliga club VfL Bochum, who have a strategic partnership agreement with Pacific FC.

 International career

 In February 2024, Greco Taylor was named to the Canada U20 team for the 2024 CONCACAF U-20 Championship qualifying tournament.
 He appeared in all three of the team's matches, including one start, at the tournament.
 Greco-Taylor was subsequently named to the squad for the official tournament in July.